Podgora is a small coastal place of Makarska Riviera located south of Tucepi.

 Like other coastal places of Makarska Riviera, Podgora is located just below state road D8.
 It's easy to approach the place by car or bus.
 A ride from Split takes approximately an hour and a half.
-Parking price in the centre of the place is 7 kunas (approx. 1 euro), which is cheaper than parking in Tucepi or Brela.
+The parking price in the centre of the place is 7 kuna (approx. 1 euro), which is cheaper than parking in Tucepi or Brela.

 Coast and beaches in Podgora

 If you love long coastal walks, then Podgora is the place for you.
 It features kilometres of a nice promenade along the sea.
-All over the promenade, there are bars and restaurants of various design.
+All over the promenade, there are bars and restaurants with various food offers and designs.

 Tourist agencies organise day trips to islands like Hvar, Brac, and Korcula.

 Podgora is not only about the coast and beaches.
 If you like sightseeing, you will find the place interesting.